vttilv/moon-dev-ai-agents/docs/HYPERLIQUID_SETUP.md

 1. **Python Environment**: Make sure you're in the `tflow` conda environment
 2. **Dependencies**: The HyperLiquid SDK should already be installed
-3. **Funds**: You'll need USDC on Arbitrum to deposit to HyperLiquid
+3. **Funds**: You'll need USDC on Arbitrum to deposit to HyperLiquid.

 ## Step 1: Get Your HyperLiquid Private Key